 - Section 1-201.
 Graduation Requirements.
 The academic requirements for graduation can be divided into categories: Academic Credits, Cumulative Grade Point Average, Grade Point Average in Required Classes, Completion of all Required Courses, Introduction to Legal Process, Writing Requirement, Experiential Learning Requirement, Professional Development Day, Character and Fitness, and Fundamentals of the Bar Exam. - (a) Academic Credits.
-For students matriculating August 2020 or later, 90 academic credits must be earned in order to complete the Juris Doctor.
-All other students must earn 88 academic credits.
+Students must earn 90 academic credits to complete their Juris Doctor degree.
 At least 54 credits must be earned while enrolled as a student at the Law School.
 No credit is granted for failed courses. - (b) Cumulative Grade Point Average.
 A student must complete law school studies with a cumulative grade point average of 2.000 or higher, as computed using the rules set forth in §1-602. - (c) Grade Point Average in Required Courses.
 A student must complete law school studies with a cumulative grade point average for all required courses of at least a 2.000, as computed using the rules set forth in §1-602. - (d) Completion of All Required Courses.
 A student must earn a passing grade in each required course.